omodara12/oibsip_task-No-2/README.md

 The objective is not just technical — it's analytical: to create a trustworthy dataset that reflects real-world behavior, reduces bias, and unlocks actionable insights for hosts, analysts, and urban planners.
 ## Key Goals
 #####      •	Identify and handle missing values
-           •	Standardize and format text and numerical features
+           •	Standardize and format text for numerical features
            •	Detect and remove outliers that could bias results
            •	Ensure the dataset is clean and ready for exploratory analysis and modeling